ericsherman4/Traffic-Intersection-Sim/README.md

 ### Vypthon Simulation

 The video below shows the simulation showcases the cars ability to turn.
 In the beginning, there is an animation implemented for when the environment is being generated.
 Then, you might see black arrows flickering.
-These arrows are actualy the cars being generated (all the car objects are pregenerated for the simulation).
-After generating all the vehciles, the simulation begins.
+These arrows are actually the cars being generated (all the car objects are pre-generated for the simulation).
+After generating all the vehicles, the simulation begins.
 More on this simulation below.

 https://user-images.githubusercontent.com/44278520/208232279-d45448bc-907d-4ff8-a76e-ac2ee92d97c2.mp4